-Krause House has already been through a number of funding rounds.
-The first one came in the form of an NFT sale and raised \$4 million worth of Ethereum in just six days.
-While this is not a paltry sum, it's a way off the estimated \$1.3 billion needed to buy an NBA team.
+Krause House has already been through a number of funding rounds, the first of which came in the form of an NFT sale, which raised \$4 million worth of Ethereum in just six days.

+While four million bucks isn't a paltry sum, it's a way off the estimated \$1.3 billion needed to buy an NBA team.

-Going forward, the DAO is planning AMAs with NBA insiders like players, agents, coaches, and GMs, as well as crypto workshops and community events.
+Looking ahead, the DAO is planning AMAs with NBA insiders like players, agents, coaches and GMs, as well as crypto workshops and community events.
 And, of course, a lot more fundraising.

-Should Krause House succeed, their NBA team would be the first fan-governed team in the history of the NBA.
-And if they don't, well, it's still a great community for basketball fans to hang out.
+Should Krause House succeed, their NBA team would be the first fan-managed team in NBA history.
+If they don't, then it will still be a great community for basketball fans to hang out in.